-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies \$0 copayment for costs (For a definition of "durable medical equipment," see Chapter up to \$99 for Medicare-12 as well as Chapter 3, Section 7 of this document.) coveredDME and related Covered items include, but are not limited to: wheelchairs, supplies. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion 20% coinsurance for costs pumps, speech generating devices, oxygen equipment, over \$99 for Medicarenebulizers, and walkers. covered DME and related supplies.
 We cover all medically necessary DME covered by Original Medicare.
 The most recent list of suppliers is available on our website at https://astivahealth.com/.
-If our supplier in your area does not carry a particular brand or manufacturer, your provider may ask exceptions for you, which is subjected to prior authorization from Astiva Health or your medical group/network utilization management for special order.
+If our supplier in your area Prior authorization may be does not carry a particular brand or manufacturer, your provider required. may ask exceptions for you, which is subjected to prior authorization from Astiva Health or your medical group/network utilization management for special order.
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage). \$0 copayment for costs up to \$99 for Medicare- coveredDME and related supplies.
-20% coinsurance for costs over \$99 for Medicare- covered DME and related supplies.
-Prior authorization may be required.
+(For more information about appeals, see Chapter 9,